 In a nursing home

-Sometimes, people may be stable enough that the hospice is not the right place for them, but still not well enough to manage at home.
+Sometimes, people may be stable enough that the hospital or hospice is not the right place for them, but still not well enough to manage at home.
 If this happens to you, and you need frequent nursing care, then a nursing home might be the most suitable place for you.

 If you are already living in a nursing home, you may wish to remain there.
 In this case, you will continue to receive care in the same way as anyone else receiving care in their home.